 2. Date of Permanent Status

-The Non-Thesis MS degree with a Concentration in Business and Entrepreneurial Leadership is scheduled to start in Fall, 2019.
+The Non-Thesis MS degree with a Concentration in Business and Entrepreneurial Leadership began in Fall, 2019.

 3. Admission Requirements

 Applicants must submit all materials directly to the University Office of Graduate and Professional Education using the online admission process before admission can be considered.
 Admission applications are available at: https://grad‐admission.udel.edu/apply/